aoa4eva/nakai-ui/README.md

 ![img.png](img.png)

 **Pros:**
-1. It's simple - easy enough to edit yoru self or with an LLM.
+1. It's simple - easy enough to edit yourself or with an LLM.
 2. Plug and play - config.js for all your user facing text
 3. Templated - it can serve as a starting point for other projects.